ErikBjare/planetoids/README.md

 - [ ] Add UI sound feedback

 ### Content Expansion
+- [ ] Gas station on home planet for refueling
+- [ ] Orbital space station (researchable) for upgrades and missions, and refueling
 - [ ] Add more planets with unique features
 - [ ] Create space stations orbiting planets
 - [ ] Implement alien NPCs with simple interactions
 - [ ] Add collectible artifacts on each planet
 - [ ] Create unique structures for each planet type

+## Issues

+- [ ] Player is not upright when landing on a planet, camera tries to adjust, but the player is still oriented "upwards" in global coordinates instead of the "local" planet surface normal
+- [ ] Weird shadow/lighting "spots" on the home planet surface, that suddenly cut off

 ## License